iwanders/betula/README.md

   - `HotkeyInstanceNode`: Provides an `Hotkey` instance for registering hotkeys.
   - `HotkeyNode`: Returns `Success` if the hotkey is depressed or toggled.

+## betula_image
+Provides the `Image` blackboard type, which is effectively an `Arc<crate::RgbaImage>`, so copying them is cheap and they can be kept around.

+### ImageCaptureNode
+This facilitates capturing (parts) of the screen on both Windows and Linux.
+It produces `Image` values when executed.
+The actual capturing happens in a background thread that runs independently of the tree.

+It uses my [screen_capture](https://github.com/iwanders/screen_capture) crate, which efficiently captures the desktop's framebuffer (including fullscreen applications).
+The framebuffer is `BGRA` format, but this is efficiently converted to `RGBA`, which allows using the `image::RgbaImage` as a data type.
+This crate and the `screen_capture` crate are best compiled with `rustflags='-C target-feature=+avx2'` which ensures they utilise SIMD instructions for the color space conversion.

+The outputs `capture_time` and `capture_duration` are optional.

+### ImageMatchNode
+This node can match a pattern against an input image.
+Checking against a pattern happens when the node is executed, as such make the patterns as minimal as possible.
+This node returns `Success` if the pattern matches, `Failure` otherwise.

+This node may be a decorator, in which case it returns `Failure` if the pattern doesn't match, or the child node's return if it does.

+- Patterns are read from the the `PROJECT/image_match/` directory.
+- Patterns must be `png` images, for example `masked_Screenshot407.png`.
+- The image dimensions must *exactly* match the input image dimensions.
+- Transparent pixels in the pattern are ignored in the input image.
+- A pattern matches if all non transparent pixels in the pattern are identical in the input image.
+- A sidecar `toml` file (`masked_Screenshot407.toml`) may exist with the following keys:
+  - `name`: Used as a display name in the ui, and used for sorting.
+  - `description`: Used for mouseover in the ui.

 # License